lingtalfi/VSwitch/README.md

      *                      ----- ...
      *
      *               callbackName can be one of:
-     *               - init (triggered for every views that kicks in during the call to the init method)
+     *               - init (triggered for every views that kicks in for the first time)
      *               - in (triggered for every views that kicks in during a call to the following methods: switchView, kickIn, toggle)
      *               - out (triggered for every views that kicks out during a call to the following methods: switchView, kickIn, toggle)
      *